Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - The answer lies within the Slinky itself.
 - The answer isn’t that the hand made the Slinky bounce, the hand only suppresses/releases some behavior that’s latent within the structure of the spring.
 - This is the central insight of systems theory.
 The insight that the behavior of a system is the result of some properties of the system, not the result of some outside event.
-- System: a set of things that’s interconnected in such a way that they produce their own pattern of behavior over time.
+- *System*: a set of things that’s interconnected in such a way that they produce their own pattern of behavior over time.
 - Systems, to a large extend, cause their own behaviors.
 - An outside event may unleash that behavior, but the same outside event applied to a different system is likely to create a different result.
 - E.g. Political leaders don’t cause recessions, they’re inherent in the structure of a market economy.
 Competitors don’t cause a company to lose market share, the losing company creates it losses through its own business policies.